-Three conditions must be met to have a memory speed of 1333 MT/s:
+The following conditions must be met to utilize a maximum memory speed of 1600 MT/s:

-• The processor must be capable of supporting 1333 MT/s
+• The processor must be capable of supporting 1600 MT/s

-- The DIMM must be capable of running at 1333 MT/s - Single-rank or dual-rank DIMMs are placed on each channel.
+- The DIMM must be capable of running at 1600 MT/s - Only one single-rank or dual-rank 1600 MT/s DIMM is placed on each channel.

 For highest performance, all DIMMs on a processor should be dual-ranked DIMMs of the same capacity and speed.
 See the section "Configuring DIMM Memory for Best Performance" for additional processor/memory combination performance tips.